lingfromSh/cat-and-dog-tutorials/README.md

 You could run `train.py` to train the model.

-After 100 epoches, this model could got more than 90% to give a correct classification.
+After 100 epoches, this model could reach more than 90% to give a correct classification.

 ## Predicting